 - Free and Open Source course materials!

 DOBC will meet about twice monthly for in-person lectures and hands-on activities.
-All course materials are avaliable from the start for those who are self-guided and want to work ahead.
+All course materials are available from the start for those who are self-guided and want to work ahead.

 Check the schedule for more information.